-Communitas has prevention and exposure plans in place and they are consistent with public health and WorkSafe BC guidelines.
-As such, we have reduced social interactions, limited travel, suspended group activities and enhanced workplace safety (both in our physical locations and in community-based supports).
+Communitas has adjusted our services and policies to support the reduction of COVID-19 transmission.
+Our prevention and exposure plans are consistent with all public health and WorkSafe BC guidelines and, as such, we have reduced our social interactions, limited travel, suspended group activities and enhanced workplace safety for our physical locations and for our community-based supports.

-At Communitas we are committed to keeping everyone safe and healthy –mentally, emotionally and physically.
-We are assessing each person’s needs for support on a one-to-one basis.
+We are committed to keeping everyone safe and healthy –mentally, emotionally and physically and we are continuing to assess each person’s support needs on a regular basis.

 We ask that all persons and family members continue to follow the advice of our provincial health officer by:

 - Avoiding unnecessary travel outside of your community

 - Reducing social interactions by socializing only with your core household or core bubble

 - Completing personal health checks before and after any services are provided